mwojnars/hypertag/README.md

-The "obligatory" qualifier `!` can be used to verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for much more verbose if-else tests:
+The "obligatory" qualifier `!` can be used to verify that a variable has a non-default (non-empty) value, and adapt the displayed message accordingly, with no need for a more verbose if-else test:

     %display name='' price=0
         try  | Product "$name!" costs {price}!.